Calculate Your Hand Injury Compensation Amount

 Hand injuries can be sustained following an accident at work if:

-• Your employer asks you to work on complex machinery, without having had any previous experience or adequate training.
-This leads to your hand getting stuck in the machine, leading to partial finger amputations and a life-long reduction in grip strength.
+• Your employer instructs you to work on complex machinery without any previous experience or adequate training.
+As a result, your hand gets trapped in equipment that lacks safety guards, causing a traumatic amputation.

 Public Place Hand Injuries

-You could suffer a hand injury after a public liability accident if, for example:
+You might suffer a hand injury after an accident in public if, for example:

 Injured Hand In A Road Traffic Accident